How should I Be Painting New Plaster?

-I often get emails from diy’ers and inexperienced people asking me questions and the question of how do I paint new plaster is a plastering question I get asked frequently.
+I often get emails from DIYers and inexperienced people asking me questions, and how do I paint new plaster is a plastering question I get asked frequently.
 I figured that this is a subject I would cover here on Plasterers News, so I can now direct the questions to this page from this day forwards.
-It is a question that gets asked a lot on lots of forums all over the internet, and it has been asked numerous times on The Plasterers Forum as well.
-So I am pretty sure that this post is going to be very popular.
+How do I paint fresh plaster is a question that gets asked a lot on lots of forums all over the internet, and it has been asked numerous times on The Plasterers Forum as well.
+So I am pretty sure that this post is going to be very popular and helpful.

-When I was on the tools full time (long time ago now) I use to have little postcard sized “how to” sheet that I would give to my customers at the end of the job and for me this was another way for them to get my number and a lot of the time this card would end up on the fridge and act as another flyer for their friends and family to have when they needed a plasterer.
+When I was on the tools full time (a long time ago now), I used to have a little postcard-sized “how to” sheet that I would give to my customers at the end of the job, and for me, this was another way for them to get my number and a lot of the time this card would end up on the fridge and act as another flyer for their friends and family to have when they needed a plasterer.

-On this card, I would explain about painting new plaster, and also I use to have a name and contact details of a painter I use to use.
-This painter was a great painter (had to be to get over my work) and every time he got work off that postcard, I would get a nice kickback so it was definitely a win-win situation for everybody.
+On this card, I would explain painting new plaster, and also I used to have a name and contact details of a painter I used to use.
+This painter was a great painter (had to be to get over my work), and every time he got work off that postcard, I would get a nice kickback, so it was a win-win situation for everybody.

-As with running any business you need to stay one step ahead of the game and by using this painting new plaster postcard it would win me more work, and also it kept the painter busy.
-However, not only that it was a great way to build a reputation that is still very much intact to this very day.
-Going that extra step makes people remember you and that is where the repeat business comes from and all plasterers know repeat business is where the money is.
+As with running any business, you need to stay one step ahead of the game, and using this painting new plaster postcard would win me more work and kept the painter busy.
+However, not only that, it was a great way to build a reputation that is still very much intact to this very day.
+Going that extra step makes people remember you, and that is where the repeat business comes from, and all plasterers know repeat business is where the money is.